winifredf/Login-Sign-Up/README.md

 If all information is correct from user input, the user will see a message alerting the user of successful login.
 You should pass in two params to create account.
 You should also pass in two params login.
+Verify accuracy of user input using if statement(s).
+Ensure a message is sent to the user upon successful login and unsuccessful login/invalid input.